israeleriston/fastify-register-routes/README.md

-* `schema`: In your routes, you can define the schema, according to the documentation of fastify, this parameter is optional, you just need to inform `schema: you-schema`
+* `schema`: In your routes, you can define the schema, according to the documentation of fastify, this parameter is optional, you just need to inform `schema: you-schema` consult the documentation of fastify, see other examples [here](https://github.com/fastify/fastify/blob/master/docs/Routes.md)

 ```js